CityInnovateInc/PM_case_study/readme.md

 ---

-1. Our product roadmap has multiple themes, each 5+ EPICs/initiatives.
-Please describe your approach for prioritization.
+1. Our product roadmap has multiple themes, each with 5+ EPICs/initiatives.
+Please describe your approach for roadmap prioritization.
 Feel free to have a written response or use a simulated product roadmap/spreadsheet.
 Specifically, include the following in your response:

 * How do you track progress against the product roadmap?
+* How do you prioritize exsting EPICs/initiatives against new ones?
 * How do you track progress keep stakeholders update on progress of the roadmap?
 * How do you identify which features require user validation / research and allocate time for that in the Roadmap??